TV Tropes Needs Your Help

-This can end in one of two ways:
+This can end in one of the following ways:

-- You fidget and fuss until every single number before yours is called, and when your number is about to be called... the place closes for the day.
+- Every single number before yours is called, but when your number is about to be called... the place closes for the day.

-- Hilarity Ensues as you scramble to beg, borrow or steal a lower number.
+- Hilarity Ensues as you scramble to beg for or steal a lower number.

-A common variation or part of this gag is there being a bureaucratic number-system at all at that place (for example, in heaven
+A common part of this gag is there being a bureaucratic number-system at all at that place (for example, in heaven

 Can also be used as a Stock Phrase

-to tell someone that they are far from the only one who has a particular request, such as punching a Jerkass
+to tell someone that they are far from the only one who has a particular request or complaint.

 See also Right on Queue